timigod/client_manager/README.md

 **Note:** Client Manager inherits from your application's `ActionMailer` settings.
 If you've not set up your application to send emails, client manager emails won't be sent.

+## Authenticating Requests
+Client applications need to add their generated tokens to the `Header` of every request like so: `client_token: <generated-token>`.
+You can access the client making the request within your controllers using the `current_client` helper method.

 ## Contributing & Todo
 To contribute: fork this repo, write code & make pull request.